eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The EUDI Wallets will need to be certified by CABs.
 QTSPs shall be audited regularly by CABs.

-The standards and schemes used by CABs to fulfill their tasks to certify EUDI Wallets are specified further, specifically in [Chapter 7](#7-security-and-data-protection) - Certification.
+The standards and schemes used by CABs to fulfil their tasks to certify EUDI Wallets are specified further, specifically in [Chapter 7](#7-security-and-data-protection) - Certification.